 - USDA Freezing and Food Safety

-- Make a note on your inventory that you have to build that item into your menu and check off that item as you enter it into your menu.
-On my menu, I use blue for frozen meals (because people turn blue when they are cold!).
+- On my menu, I use blue for frozen meals (because people turn blue when they are cold!).

 - Make soup!
-Some of the best homemade soups I make are by pulling leftover veggies and stock from the freezer to use as a base for the soup.
-One thing my Mother used to do (post-Great Depression era) was to grind leftover veggies that were in the freezer when she made vegetable soup.
-She would then add some macaroni or other pastas to the veggie soup and we LOVED it.
+Some of the best homemade soups and beef, chicken, or veggie stocks are by using leftovers from the freezer.
+One thing my Mother used to do (post-Great Depression era) was to grind leftover veggies from the freezer when she made vegetable soup.
+She would then add macaroni or other pastas to the veggie soup (to make the soup more filling) and serve it with homemade bread (she always made homemade bread).
+We LOVED it.

-- My aunt stashed ham bones in the freezer and she would make bean soup by using the ham bones from the freezer, stock left from thanksgiving turkey, and navy beans and/or butter beans.
+- My aunt stashed ham bones in the freezer and make bean soup by using the ham bones from the freezer, stock left from thanksgiving turkey, and navy beans and/or butter beans.

 - I love having homemade chicken noodle soup.
-I chop veggies just like my Mother and use stock that I have previously frozen and either make homemade noodles or buy homemade noodles from Amish country.
+I chop or grind veggies, use stock that I made and is in the freezer, and make homemade noodles.
 I make chicken noodle soup when whole chickens go on sale at the supermarket.
-I cook the chicken all day long in my crock pot while I am at work.
-At night, the chicken falls off the bone, which is perfect for the soup.
+I cook the chicken all day long in my crock pot.
+By evening, the chicken falls off the bone, which is perfect for the soup.

 - Another soup that I love to make is Canadian French Split Pea Soup just like my Grandmother used to make.
 That is another soup that I cook all day long in the crock pot so the juices and bacon flavors are thoroughly incorporated into all ingredients.